Dodi (footballer)

-Douglas Moreira Fagundes (born 17 April 1996), commonly known as Dodi, is a Brazilian professional footballer who plays as a defensive midfielder for Santos.
+Douglas Moreira Fagundes (born 17 April 1996), commonly known as Dodi, is a Brazilian professional footballer who plays as a defensive midfielder for Grêmio.

-Club career
+Career

 Early career

-Born in Santo Antônio do Sudoeste, Paraná, Dodi joined Grêmio's youth setup in 2008, aged 11.
+Born in Santo Antônio do Sudoeste, Paraná, Dodi joined Grêmio's youth setup in 2008, aged 12.
 He left the club in the end of 2013, and later moved to Criciúma.

 Criciúma

 After initially appearing for the under-20 side, Dodi made his first team – and Série A – debut for Criciúma on 23 November 2014, starting in a 1–1 away draw against Flamengo, as his side suffered relegation.
 He scored his first senior goal the following 8 May, netting the opener in a 2–1 Série B away win over Mogi Mirim; it was also his debut in the competition.

 Dodi became a regular starter for the club in October 2015, under manager Roberto Cavalo.
 He became an undisputed first-choice in the following year, and renewed his contract until December 2018 on 4 April of that year.
 However, he left the club shortly after, and ended his period at Tigre by scoring nine goals in 147 appearances overall.